Gračanica Monastery

 The Gračanica Monastery is one of King Milutin's last monumental endowments.
-The monastery is located in Gračanica, a Serbian enclave in the close vicinity of Lipljan, the old residence of bishops of Lipljan.
+The monastery is located in Gračanica, a Serbian enclave in the close vicinity of Lipjan, the old residence of bishops of Lipljan.

 Geography

-The monastery is located in Gračanica, a Serbian enclave near Lipljan, some 5 km from Pristina.
-It is situated on the Kosovo field, on the left riverbank of Gračanka, a right tributary of the Sitnica river.
+The monastery is located in Gračanica, a Serbian enclave near Lipjan, some 5 km from Pristina.
+It is situated on the Kosovo field, on the left riverbank of Gračanka, a right tributary of the Sitnica.
 The name is derived from Slavic Gradac, a toponym of fortified cities.

 History

-Gračanica was constructed on the ruins of an older 13th-century church of the Holy Virgin, which itself was built on the ruins of a 6th-century early Christian three-naved basilica.
-It was located in the centre of the Eparchy of Lipljan.
+Gračanica was constructed in order to replace an older 13th-century cathedral of the Holy Virgin, located on the same place, in the centre of the Eparchy of Lipljan.
 Stefan Milutin's ktetor comment are written on the southern wall, including "I have seen the ruins and the decay of the Holy Virgin's temple of Gračanica, the bishopric of Lipljan, so I have built it from the ground and painted and decorated it both from inside and outside".
 In 1346, when the Serbian Archbishopric was raised to the rank of Patriarchate, the bishop of Lipljan was granted the honorary title of metropolitan bishop, and since that time they were called metropolitans of Lipljan or Gračanica.

 Of the former monastic compound, only the church has survived.
 The narthex and the tower were added a few decades later, in order to protect the frescoes on the west facade.
 The narthex was heavily damaged by the Ottomans several times between 1379–1383, when the tower was burned and a fire devoured a rich collection of manuscripts and other precious objects.
 The narthex was reconstructed in 1383.
 Again, Gračanica suffered damages at the time of the Battle of Kosovo (1389).